VakhoKontridze/VComponents/Documentation/Animations.md

 ## Intro

-`VComponents` associates animations directly with components and their UI models, rather than with an external state.
+`VComponents` associates animations directly with components and their Appearances, rather than with an external state.

 ```swift
 @State private var isOn: Bool = false